measure-sh/measure/.github/CONTRIBUTING.md

 This will start the configuration wizard and prepre all the environment variable files - `.env` tuned for local development.

-### Develop with docker compose
+### Start services

 Once configuration is complete, run the following docker compose command to start all services.
+For starting for the first time, provide `--profile init` and `--profile migrate` as this will trigger creation of minio buckets and perform database migrations.

 ```sh
 docker compose --profile init --profile migrate up
 ```

+> [!Note] Compose Profiles
+>
+> Both `init` and `migrate` profiles are idempotent in nature.
+You can use them everytime, though for subsequent runs you may choose to skip them.

-Alternatively, you could also run the above in separate steps.
+Alternatively, you could build and up the containers in separate steps, like this.

 ```sh
 docker compose build